System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 - Diagnostics: Current type errors and lint warnings.
 "The variable

-userIdisstring | undefinedbut you're passing it to a function that expectsstring."
+userIdisstring | undefinedbut it's being passed to a function that expectsstring."
 This tells the model there's a type mismatch to handle. - Hover info: The precise type of any variable.
 Not guessing from context.
 The language server KNOWS the type.

 - Go-to-definition: Where is